evisdrenova/kita/README.md

 // optimize the app list rendering it's a little slow - coudl use virtualization for the table or somethign else

+// write init script to download qdrant binary on startup since it's not being shipped to git

 // Fast, local Emebdding creation and RAG

 1. Parse files (txt, pdf, etc. ), normalize, then chunk large files to convert into a normalized internal representation